 Pretrial diversion is the process of temporarily or permanently suspending a prosecution.
-The suspension may occur at any point of the judicial process until adjudication has occurred.
-Military diversion was established to help active duty military members and veterans facing misdemeanor charges and who may be suffering from trauma, mental health issues or substance abuse, as a result of their military service.
+The suspension may occur at any point in the judicial process until adjudication has occurred.
+Military diversion was established to help active duty military members and veterans facing misdemeanor charges and who may be suffering from trauma, mental health issues, or substance abuse, as a result of their military service.
 Military diversion offers these defendants the opportunity to suspend the criminal proceedings against them and enter a diversion program.
-In exchange, the court will impose conditions on the diversion program that will require the defendant to participate in treatment programs to address their underlying service related issues.
+In exchange, the court will impose conditions on the diversion program that will require the defendant to participate in treatment programs to address their underlying service-related issues.

 Understanding Penal Code Section 1001.80

 In consideration of the service-related trauma suffered by military members, California has established a military diversion program under Penal Code section 1001.80.
 Under this law, “pretrial diversion shall apply whenever a case is before a court on an accusatory pleading alleging the commission of a misdemeanor offense, and the defendant was, or currently is, a member of the United States military and the defendant may be suffering from sexual trauma, traumatic brain injury, post-traumatic stress disorder, substance abuse, or mental health problems as a result of his or her military service.”

 Basically, to be eligible for pretrial diversion, the defendant must:

 - Be charged with a misdemeanor or misdemeanors only;

 - Be a current or former member of the United States military;